apache/sedona/docs/download.md

 ### Past releases

-Past Sedona releases are archived and can be found here: [Apache archive](https://archive.apache.org/dist/sedona/) (on and after 1.2.1-incubating) and [Apache Incubator archive](https://archive.apache.org/dist/sedona/) (before v1.2.1-incubating)
+Past Sedona releases are archived and can be found here: [Apache archive](https://archive.apache.org/dist/sedona/) (on and after 1.2.1-incubating).

 ## Security